se-passau/thor-avm/replication/README.md

 ## How to collect measurement data

-The ant runs result in JMetal 4 output directories (`-Dname=<outdir>`) containing the measurement data on Hypervolume (HV), PCORRECT, TimeTo50C, and TimeToAnyC.
+The Ant runs result in JMetal 4 output directories (`-Dname=<outdir>`) containing the measurement data on Hypervolume (HV), PCORRECT, TimeTo50C, and TimeToAnyC.
 To facilitate data postprocessing and analysis, there is a helper to turn the nested dir/file structures into one R data frame (in long format):

 `Rscript data/collect.R <outdir> <csv>`